 HiT (Health info Tracker) is all about helping you live healthy, make healthy choices and, as a result, feel and look your best.
-When you take the My HiT Score challenge you'll receive a score that measures how well you are doing on a daily basis, assuming what you enter into HiT is a fairly typical day for you.
+When you take the HiT Score challenge you'll receive a score that measures how well you are doing on a daily basis, assuming what you enter into HiT is a fairly typical day for you.

 The more data you enter into HiT, the more accurate your score.
-Take the My HiT Score challenge the first time as a benchmark, then make lifestyle changes based on your My Hit Score report.
+Take the HiT Score challenge the first time as a benchmark, then make lifestyle changes based on your Hit Score report.
 Repeat the challenge with the goal of improving your score each time.
 Soon you'll be making healthy choices as a way of life.

 HiT uses an algorithm that is derived from a variety of scientific measures proven to result in greater fitness, feelings of wellness, and reduced risk for disabling disease and illness which potentially squash your chances of longevity and long-term quality of life.

 We won't reveal our algorithm, however, check out the info under "What Do I Have to Do to Get a High HiT Score?"
 We give you plenty of insight into the choices you'll want to make to move you closer to the highest possible HiT Score.
-But the best way is to take the My Hit Score challenge and find out what is helping you and what is harming you.
+But the best way is to take the Hit Score challenge and find out what is helping you and what is harming you.

 The number one way to get a high HiT Score is to enter all your data throughout the day.
 You get extra points for keeping yourself accountable.
-After that getting a high score is all about making healthy a lifestyle.
+After that getting a high score is all about making healthy your lifestyle.
 Being active, choosing healthy foods, getting enough sleep, and staying hydrated are what matter most.

 Other things that matter include your physical size.
 Maintaining a healthy body weight and body fat percentage count in your HiT Score too.